July 31, 2019—Ottawa, Ontario

 The Addendum builds on the measures implemented through the CRCP’s Equity, Diversity and Inclusion (EDI) Action Plan and the corresponding progress made by institutions in addressing barriers in recent years.
 Collectively, these actions have provided greater transparency and accountability in the processes used by institutions for the recruitment and nomination of chairholders and ensure the level of representation of individuals from underrepresented groups within the program continues to increase over the long term.
 To this end, the CRCP remains firmly committed to ensuring that the goals and benefits of EDI are realized.

-The three federal research funding agencies; the Canada Foundation for Innovation; Innovation, Science and Economic Development Canada; Health Canada; and the Tri-agency Institutional Programs Secretariat recognize the contributions of the eight complainants and CAUT towards meeting these important goals.
+The three federal research funding agencies; the Canada Foundation for Innovation; Innovation, Science and Economic Development Canada; Health Canada; and the Tri-agency Institutional Programs Secretariat recognize the contributions of the eight equity seeking plaintiffs and CAUT towards meeting these important goals.
 Their sustained efforts in the mediation processes leading to the 2006 Agreement and its 2019 Addendum, combined with the vision of the Government of Canada for EDI in the program, leave a strong legacy toward ensuring equitable access and outcomes for future generations of researchers.

 “We have worked closely with all the partners to establish a fair and equitable process and to set targets that are reflective of Canada’s diverse population and are more inclusive of the breadth of research talent and excellence in this country.
 This is an important milestone that will ensure the best researchers have opportunities to advance knowledge for the benefit of all Canadians.”